benbrenson/isar/doc/variables.md

  - `DEB_HOST_ARCH` - The build host architecture.
 This version of Isar autodetects the host arch, but you can overwrite it.
  - `APT_EXTRA_OPTS` - Extra options when running apt command in Isar.

- - `ROOTFS_IMAGE_SIZE` - Size of the rootfs partitions.
-Multipliers k, M ang G can be used.
  - `SKIP_APPEND_CROSS_SUFFIX` - Prevent all existent items from beeing suffixed with `-cross`, when supporting cross build.
  - `SKIP_APPEND_NATIVE_SUFFIX` - Prevent all existent items from beeing suffixed with `-native`, when supporting native build